Revised April 2015

 - Dues to be assessed to each class of members shall be determined by majority vote of the membership upon recommendation of the Council.
 Members may be expelled for non-payment of dues.

-This Constitution may be amended by two-thirds vote for the membership, after notice of proposed amendments 90 days prior to the Annual Meeting and such amendments will be effective immediately following the Annual Meeting.
+This Constitution may be amended by two-thirds vote for the membership, after notice of proposed amendment at least 90 days prior to the Annual Meeting.
+Ratified amendments will be effective immediately following the Annual Meeting.

 SECTION I: DUES